- Assistant Professor, Department of English and Literary Arts, University of Denver, 2017-present

 - LULAC Scholarship (1999)

-- Visible Borders, Invisible Economies: The Living Dead of Latinx Narratives (in progress)
+- Visible Borders, Invisible Economies: Living Death in Latinx Narratives (University of Texas Press, 2022)

 - “Atomix Latinx: The Narrative Making and Unmaking of Subjects in Cecile Pineda’s Bardo99 and Devil’s Tango.”
 In Cecile Pineda: An Undisciplined Subject (ed.
-Marcus Embry). (forthcoming)
+John Waldron). (forthcoming)

 “Quotidian Inequality: Free-Market Logic in Alisa Valdes-Rodriguez’s The Dirty Girls Social Club and Helena María Viramontes’ Their Dogs Came with Them.”
 Aztlán 43.1 (2018): 121-148. (link)